MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity.md

 # Azure authentication with Java and Azure Identity

-This article provides an overview of the Java Azure Identity library, which provides Azure Active Directory token authentication support across the Azure SDK for Java.
-This library provides a set of `TokenCredential` implementations that you can use to construct Azure SDK clients that support Azure AD token authentication.
+This article provides an overview of the Java Azure Identity library, which provides Microsoft Entra ID token authentication support across the Azure SDK for Java.
+This library provides a set of `TokenCredential` implementations that you can use to construct Azure SDK clients that support Microsoft Entra ID token authentication.

 The Azure Identity library currently supports:

 * [Azure authentication in Java development environments](identity-dev-env-auth.md), which enables:
-  * IDEA IntelliJ authentication, with the login information retrieved from the [Azure Toolkit for IntelliJ](../toolkit-for-intellij/index.yml).
+  * IDEA IntelliJ authentication, with the sign-in information retrieved from the [Azure Toolkit for IntelliJ](../toolkit-for-intellij/index.yml).
-  * Visual Studio Code authentication, with the login information saved in [Azure plugin for Visual Studio Code](https://code.visualstudio.com/docs/azure/extensions).
+  * Visual Studio Code authentication, with the sign-in information saved in [Azure plugin for Visual Studio Code](https://code.visualstudio.com/docs/azure/extensions).
-  * Azure CLI authentication, with the login information saved in the [Azure CLI](/cli/azure/what-is-azure-cli)
+  * Azure CLI authentication, with the sign-in information saved in the [Azure CLI](/cli/azure/what-is-azure-cli)
 * [Authenticating applications hosted in Azure](identity-azure-hosted-auth.md), which enables:
   * Default Azure Credential Authentication
   * Managed Identity Authentication